-- 2.1.3 Consent of Parent and Student.
-A student shall become eligible for practice and competition in each activity that is under the jurisdiction of the Nebraska School Activities Association when a (once each year) certificate of consent, signed by the student and one of his/her parents or guardian, and is on file with the principal.
-The certificate of consent shall contain an acknowledgement that the major rules and regulations governing the student's eligibility to participate in interscholastic activities have been disclosed to the student and his/her parent or guardian. - 2.1.3.1 Prior to permitting a student's participation in interscholastic competition, the superintendent or designate of each school, (once each year), shall file a report with the NSAA office, verifying that each Certificate of Consent has been properly signed and each student has been informed of NSAA rules. - 2.1.4 Certificate of Eligibility.
-Prior to the first date permitted for interschool competition in each activity, each member school shall submit an on-line list of all students participating and eligible to participate in each activity.
+2.1.3 - Consent of Parent and Student.
+A student shall become eligible for practice and competition in each activity that is under the jurisdiction of the Nebraska School Activities Association when a (once each year) certificate of consent, signed by the student and his/her parents or guardian, and is on file with the principal.
+The certificate of consent shall contain an acknowledgement that the major rules and regulations governing the student's eligibility to participate in interscholastic activities have been disclosed to the student and his/her parent or guardian.

+APPROVED RULINGS AND INTERPRETATIONS 2.1.3